Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 There is a designated pickup area on the third floor of the parking garage, and attendants are on-site to assist you with finding your ride.

-Unfortunately, rates may fluctuate depending on traffic, time of the day, type of service, and demand, so you may end up spending twice the amount of similar service providers.
+Unfortunately, rates may fluctuate depending on traffic, time of day, service type, and demand, so you may end up paying twice as much as similar service providers.

 In general, expect to pay at least $65–$85 for a transfer to downtown Seattle or Bellevue, plus a booking fee if you reserve your ride in advance.

-Two equally important factors often overlooked are the driver and the vehicle—you have no control over either.
+Two equally important factors are often overlooked: the driver and the vehicle—you have no control over either.

 Speeding, unprofessional behavior, or an old and untidy car are always options and may contribute to a less-than-pleasant experience.